T independent antigen (TI)

-T independent antigen elicits antibody production by B lymphocytes without T lymphocyte involvement.
-There are 2 distinct subgroups of TI antigens, different in mechanism of activating B lymphocytes.
-TI-1 antigen, which has an activity that can directly activate B cells and TI-2 antigen, which has highly repetitive structure and causes simultaneous cross-linking of specific B cell receptors (BCR) on B lymphocyte.
-The most commonly released isotype of antibodies in this type of immune reaction is low affinity IgM.
+T independent antigens elicit antibody production by B lymphocytes without T lymphocyte involvement.
+There are two distinct subgroups of TI antigens, different in mechanism of activating B lymphocytes: TI-1 antigen, which has an activity that can directly activate B cells and TI-2 antigen, which has highly repetitive structure and causes simultaneous cross-linking of specific B cell receptors (BCR) on B lymphocytes.
+The most commonly released isotype of antibodies in this type of immune reaction is low-affinity immunoglobulin M (IgM).

 Antibody production independent of T lymphocytes

 For most protein antigens, the production of antibodies by B lymphocytes is dependent on stimulation of helper T cells.
 However bacterial polysaccharides and lipopolysaccharides, and some polymeric proteins, can stimulate B lymphocytes without involvement of helper T cells.
 The non-protein microbial antigens cannot stimulate classical T cell response by themselves, but they are able to elicit the production of antibodies, so that is why we call them T cell or thymus independent antigens.

-T independent antigens are divided into 2 classes by the mechanism of activating B cells.
+T independent antigens are divided into two classes by the mechanism of activating B cells.